awsdocs/aws-cloud9-user-guide/doc_source/sample-dotnetcore.md

 ## Step 8: Clean Up<a name="sample-dotnetcore-clean-up"></a>

 To prevent ongoing charges to your AWS account after you're done using this sample, you should delete the environment\.
-For instructions, see [Delete an Environment](delete-environment.md)\.
+For instructions, see [Deleting an Environment in AWS Cloud9](delete-environment.md)\.